snarfed/bridgy-fed/README.md

 Also see the [original](https://snarfed.org/indieweb-activitypub-bridge) [design](https://snarfed.org/indieweb-ostatus-bridge) blog posts.

 License: This project is placed in the public domain.
+You may also use it under the [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).

 Development